snabbco/snabb/src/program/snabbvmx/doc/README.configuration.md

 ## SnabbVMX's configuration file

-SnabbVMX has its own configuration file (Example: **snabbvmx-lwaftr-xe0.cfg**).
+SnabbVMX has its own configuration file (example: **snabbvmx-lwaftr-xe0.cfg**).
-Configuration file is actually a Lua file, that is processed by `snabbvmx lwaftr` command.
+The configuration file is actually a Lua file, that is processed by the `snabbvmx lwaftr` command.

-It contains a reference to a Snabb's **lwAFTR** configuration file (which contains a reference to a binding-table).
+It contains a reference to a Snabb's **lwAFTR** configuration file (which contains a reference to a binding table).

 **snabbvmx-lwaftr-xe0.cfg**